rahulbakshee/cv/Real-Time In-Store Sentiment Analysis [RISA]/README.md

 - personalizing marketing content and recommending relevant producsts
 - etc.

 Companies/Retailers have been using image/video analysis of in-store customers' interactions to get insights for the above tasks.
+But, most systems are batch-mode and not real-time.
+The primary use of real-time is to know instantly how the customer feels and change your course of action based on that.

 In this project we will build a Real-Time In-Store Sentiment Analysis system(RISA) to know more about customers's sentiments while they are inside the store.
+It is a two step process:-
+- Step 1 - Collect facial data of customer (camera feed/Raspberry Pi etc.)
+- Step 2 - Crop face from overall image to be fed to the sentiment classifier.
+- Step 3 - The facial expression is then classified as one of the categories (Happy, Sad, Neutral etc.)
+- Step 4 - After generating real-time insights of customer's sentiments, the store owner can work on cutomer loyalty and engagement programs.